Include it when

 These layers normalize access across several providers or models.
 They are useful for comparison and portability, but they add one more pricing and trust boundary.

-Examples: OpenRouter and LiteLLM-style gateway patterns.
+Examples: OpenRouter and LiteLLM gateway patterns.

 These platforms bundle model access with deployment, policy, enterprise identity, and managed operations.
 They often look like a provider, a router, and a control plane at the same time.